CUBigDataClass/Dwllr/docs/data-processing.md

 # Data Processing Documentation

+## Processor Lifecycle

+The end goal for the processor will be an on demand service to get datasets into the cassandra database.
+The container will be modified to include environment variables that indicate which datasets from the config should be imported.
+The default state for this environment variable will be all, intended for use when the app is newly deployed.

 ## Class Design

 The data processing section was designed to allow new datasets to be added quickly and efficiently.